 The data on Quant is reliable because they’re pulling their figures in from Refinitiv.
 You can easily export PDF reports.
-And you also get data from Bezinga with your Quant subscription, which you would have to pay for separately.
+And you also get data from Bezinga with your Quant subscription, which you must pay for separately.

 The best thing for a trader is the ability to watch real-time quotes with no delays.
 BlackBoxStocks is a powerful scanner and has unique functionalities.
 As a result, these stocks provide excellent tools alongside a strong community.
 And the price is competitive.

-With BlackBox, you can add in price per share alerts.
-So you can get to know things like the price per share alert and things like the stock symbol, strike price, and expiration date.
+With BlackBox, you can add in price per-share alerts.
+So you can get to know things like the price per share alert and the stock symbol, strike price, and expiration date.

 The system is also user-friendly and easy to learn, and they have powerful tools like their options and stocks scanner, which can help you find lucrative deals almost instantaneously.